+Overall Narrative

-Overall Progess Narative Redevelopment (LH-25)
+Redevelopment (LH-25)

 During this quarter, Habitat for Humanity experienced continual delays with the construction of the 8-unit single family subdivision that will provide homeownership opportunities to LH-25 household.
-To date, the project is approximately 92% complete.
-The project experienced some delays with approvals pertaining to infrastructure, namely, design of the water system; as a result, the construction of the project was completed in in a sequence that would best mitigate delays and foster continuity of construction and continuation of project completion.
-It was previously reported that Certificates of Occupancy (C of O) were estimated for mid-March/Early April; however, due to the delays the C of Os are not anticipated to be obtained until late-August.
-The homebuyers have been selected and pre-qualified by Habitat for Humanity and are currently undergoing the cross-qualification process by the City's designee, Rosenow Specavek Group (RSG), to ensure the households meet income and affordability requirements.
+To date, the project is approximately nearing completion at approximately 90% completion.
+The project experienced additional delays with approvals pertaining to infrastructure, namely, design of the water system; as a result, the construction of the project was completed in in a sequence that would best mitigate delays and foster continuity of construction and continuation of project completion.
+In September, the City processed an amendment to the Affordable Housing Agreement to increase the budget to absorb some of the unexpected budget increases due to the re-design of the water/infrastructure.
+The amendment increased the budget approximately \$660,000 and is being funded through NSP3 Program.
+This quarter, Habitat for Humanity has been able to resume construction, the offsite infrastructure has been completed and they are currently working on onsite infrastructure.
+It was previously reported that Certificates of Occupancy (C of O) were estimated for mid-March/Early April; however, due to the delays the C of Os are not anticipated to be obtained until mid-October.
+This quarter the homebuyers qualification process was completed to ensure the households selected by Habitat met income and affordability requirements, pursuant to program regulations.
+Staff is currently working with the Developer and the escrow company as escrow are scheduled for mid-November.
+Habitat is still in the process of identifying a replacement family for the previously selected family that was determined to no longer qualify due to an increase in household income in excess of the 50% AMI threshold